Zylius/rrvfpm/Readme.md

 # Project dedicated to analyze differences between FPM and RR speed in various situations

+## Configuration

+By default these tests use 32 constant FPM processes and 16 RR workers.

+Memory is filled up after a simple test with these configs.

 ## Results
 Currently collected results can be found [here](https://docs.google.com/spreadsheets/d/1xRe-D5CHS_ZLAHNUtCxDFvOSnV66ihs2UW-Mwc35oms/edit?usp=sharing).

 ## How to stress test

-The program used to stress test was WRK.
+The program used to stress test was [WRK](https://github.com/wg/wrk).
 Example commands:

 For FPM with blocking:
 ```shell